List of Terms

 Early Elementary Program

-Language Group provides children with opportunities to explore a variety of language arts skills, such as letter recognition, vowel spelling rules, root words, or grammar conventions.
+Language Groups provides children with opportunities to explore a variety of language arts skills, such as letter recognition, vowel spelling rules, root words, or grammar conventions.
 Teachers introduce these skills to a small group of children that are working at a similar skill level.
 Games are often used to integrate visual, auditory, verbal and kinesthetic modes of learning.

 Literature Groups